onera/Cassiopee/Cassiopee/Connector/doc/source/Connector_IBM.rst

     :type Lref: float
     :param correctionMultiCorpsF42: if True, computes the wall distance w.r.t each body that is not a symmetry plane (frontType 42)
     :type correctionMultiCorpsF42: boolean
-    :param heightMaxF42: if heightMaxF42 > 0: uses a maximum modeling height to speed up individual wall distance calculations when correctionMultiCorpsF42 is active (frontType 42)
+    :param heightMax: if heightMax > 0: uses a maximum modeling height to speed up individual wall distance calculations when correctionMultiCorpsF42 is active (frontType 42).
+Is also used when the image points are shift outwards with frontType 1.
-    :type heightMaxF42: float
+    :type heightMax: float

     *Example of use:*